cuenotje/mkisofs/README.md

 # mkisofs
-Build Alpine Docker image with mkisofs tool
+Build Ubuntu Docker image with mkisofs tool and curl